avocado-framework/avocado/man/avocado.rst

 SILENCING SYSINFO REPORT
 ========================

-You may specify `--sysinfo=off` and avocado will not collect profilers, hardware details and other system information, inside the job result directory.
+You may specify `--disable-sysinfo` and avocado will not collect profilers, hardware details and other system information, inside the job result directory.